mnm1001/ex-table-column/README.md

 }
 ```
 ### Complicated slot
-Add prop `fitByClass` to specify a class of the element, which is in slot component, and use to calculate the column width:
+Add prop `:fitHeader='true'` to specify a class of the element, which is in slot component, and use to calculate the column width:
 ``` javascript
 <el-table>
   <ex-table-column